Common use cases¶

 @jupyter.command("notebook") @env_option( help="Open a notebook" ) def notebook_run(...): == ADD YOUR CUSTOM NOTEBOOK COMMAND CODE HERE ==

-To inject additional CLI commands intended to be reused across projects, please refer to our plugin system.
+To inject additional CLI commands intended to be reused across projects, see our plugin system.
 An example of one such command is the

 kedro viz command introduced by the Kedro-Viz plugin.
 This command is intended to work on every Kedro project and therefore must be a standalone plugin.